 <

-Irakasle Formakuntza Taldea
+Irakasle

 Program Overview

 The program is 3-years, online, and asynchronous, starting September 2026.
-Each year has two six-month terms and includes a 1-week in-person summer immersion experience in the US.
+Each year has two six-month terms and includes a 1-week, in-person summer immersion experience in the US.
 These summer sessions follow a Barnetegi-inspired intensive learning model, bringing all participants together for focused, in-person instruction prior to starting the next six-month term.

 By the conclusion of the program, participants will: